ROOTS ON WHEELS with Benedikte Bjerre, Buck Ellison, Chris Evans, Olga Pedan, Julika Rudelius, Angharad Williams and Betty Sachs.

 Changes may occur.

 Roots on Wheels is an independent group show curated by Root Canal using available city parking space.
-It is not connected to the exhibition program of each location.
+It was not connected to the exhibition program of each location.

 Tooth Fairy: The night’s darkness was shifting from an exponentially increasing shadow towards a green hued black to signal the coming day.
 Steadily the line of night was swept westward by the encroaching day on its 24-hour, endless cycle.
 The cloaked woman approached the small brick home on South River Road, anticipation growing with each footstep.
 Stealing away from a winding sidewalk leading to the front door, she maneuvered through the hedges surrounding the home.
 Reaching the back of the place she hoisted herself with grace upon a protruding brick and found her balance in the window sill.
 Softly rasping her gnarled fingers upon each pane of glass fixed within the frame, the latch moved free and she pushed the window open.
 Already her hunger had grown to a surging level and her lips quivered excitedly knowing that soon the goal would be reached.
 One leg slid between window and frame.
 As the first foot hit the tiled floor the next leg followed.
 Much like a squid which hides its body in the sepia ink it squirts, her extremities flowed inwards again to be concealed by the bulk of dark garments adorning her slender form. **Upstairs, lost in the sweet haze of deep REM waves, Fin snoozed.
 He found himself seated on a fallen tree in the dark of night, along with three others, tending a fire in the grassy plains with an expansive sky pushing down upon its low, rolling hills.
 Periodically one of the figures would step away from this bench to conjure a flask and take a deep gulp.
 Afterward, this same figure would proceed to perform a dance around the others while chanting a quiet incantation.** As young Finn observed the ritualistic protective spell being cast out somewhere in the vast grain belt of the North American continent, the woman climbed the stairs and turned at its summit to face the northeast side of the home.
 Accompanying the brisk gestures that followed was an uneasy heaviness of air, which dampened the sounds and seemed to shadow the space wherein she maneuvered.
 As this change in atmosphere encumbered visibility she tore open the door and strode towards the sleeping child to coddle his fair-haired head.
 Tipping back his skull revealed the iridescent enamel bank building the mineralized set of rows lining his mouth.
 There it was.. the shining Maxillary Lateral Incisor upon which the whole eve's arrangement had taken form.
 Pulling forth a nickeled tool reminiscent of pliers she fixed its grip upon the tooth and with a swift jerk ripped it from its abode, leaving behind a cavernous and bloody pit in Fin's gums.
 The boy awoke with fearful sobs but already the woman had secured the amputated member in a satin drawstring bag hanging from her neck and, with impressive stealth, she retraced her path out of the house and into the dawn.
 As lights went on throughout the home for the sake of the child's cries, the woman composed herself at the edge of the property line where she was harbored from sight by a forest of black pines.
 The intoxication of the endeavor was matched only by the pleasure she felt at caressing the tooth and its forked roots.
 After inspecting the marvelous tooth she returned it to the small bag, for much remained to do.
 Despite her joy in attaining the loot she succumbed to the noxious waves of anxiety she felt at the thought of being late to her appointment with the cloaked figure from earlier in the night.
 She began again on her way.